albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 Unlike Apache Benchmark, this tool only does one request at a time.
 I believe it uses your own hardware and internet connection, and it does load everything on the page, including images and javascript.
-Because it loads the whole page, this tool does a good job of showing more real-world results.
+Because it loads the whole page, this tool does a good job of showing more real world results.
 For each trial, I pitted the dynamic site and the static site directly against each other and recorded the average of 100 requests.
 I did three trials (100 requests each) for each of the three pages.
 Below are the averages for each page and the